Study Abroad Program Overview

 - Introduction to Quantum Mechanics

 - Mathematics for the Physical Sciences and Engineering

-Exeter recommends selecting one course within your major area of study, and the other course should introduce you to a subject that is new and different.
+Exeter staff recommends you select one course within your major area of study, and one course that introduces you to a new subject area.

 You are required to take a full-time course of study while abroad: 12 quarter/8 semester UC units.
 (Each course is worth 6 quarter/4 semester UC units.)
 The P/NP grading option is not available on this program.